 iii.
 “Net-making and pit-digging require time and labour, and both of these the wicked will expend cheerfully if they may but overthrow the people of God.”
 (Spurgeon)

 d.
-Let his net that he has hidden catch himself: David prayed that the guilty one would truly be caught by the trap set by his adversary – and the guilty one was his adversary.
+Let his net that he has hidden catch himself: David prayed that the guilty one would truly be caught in his own trap – and the guilty one was his adversary.
 David prayed that destruction would come upon his adversary unexpectedly.

 i.
 We can pray on the same principle against our spiritual adversaries, the principalities and powers that battle against us in the spiritual realm.
-The devil has snares (1 Timothy 3:7, 2 Timothy 2:26) and strategies (2 Corinthians 2:11) set against us.
-We may rightly pray that he is caught in and by his own snares and strategies.
+The devil has snares (1 Timothy 3:7, 2 Timothy 2:26) and he has strategies (2 Corinthians 2:11) set against us.
+We may rightly pray that the devil is caught in and by his own snares and strategies.

 3. (9-10) Promised praise for anticipated deliverance.

 And my soul shall be joyful in the Lord;